friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\invalid_character_in_identifier.py'
-    at the location indicated by ^.
+    at the location indicated.

-       3:
-       4: # Robot-face character below
-       5:
-    -->6: 🤖 = 'Reeborg'
+       6: 🤖 = 'Reeborg'
           ^

     Python indicates that you used the unicode character `🤖`